movestore/movestore.github.io/README.md

 <kbd>![MoveApps menu Workflows](files/Manual_Menu_Workflows.png ':size=275x')</kbd>

 Here, you will find tutorials on how to build a Workflow (i.e. a sequence of Apps to import, process and analyse your data) and explanations on other Workflow features.
-We recommend starting with [Hello world! - A Workflow example](hello_world_workflow.md).
+We recommend starting with [Hello world! - A Workflow example](hello_world_workflow.md) and [How to create a Workflow](create_workflow.md).

 To find out which Apps are currently available to be used, take a look at the [App browser](https://www.moveapps.org/apps/browser ':ignore').